fmanen/OpenCSMap/README.md

 `python index_es.py dblp.txt`

 This process may take a while.
 Progress will be shown in the shell.
-When indexing is finished, you can go to http://localhost:9200/papers/_count and check that field 'count' is greater than 0.
+When indexing is finished, you can go to http://localhost:9200/papers/_count and check that field 'count' is 	150000.

 3) Django